Table of Contents

 Several standards are crucial for the widespread adoption of mobile driver’s licenses (mDLs):

-- ISO 18013-5: This international standard outlines how mobile driver’s licenses are securely stored and transmitted, specifying cryptographic methods to ensure data integrity and prevent unauthorized access.
+- ISO 18013-5: The international standard, ISO 18013-5, outlines how mobile driver’s licenses are securely stored and transmitted, specifying cryptographic methods to ensure data integrity and prevent unauthorized access.
 ISO 18013-5 enables mDLs to function both online and offline, using technologies like NFC, QR codes, and Bluetooth to facilitate global interoperability.

 - NIST and the NCCoE: The National Institute of Standards and Technology (NIST) plays a significant role in mDL standardization through its National Cybersecurity Center of Excellence (NCCoE).
 In collaboration with public and private entities—such as government bodies, tech firms like Apple and Google, and standards organizations—NIST’s NCCoE focuses on developing mDLs that are secure, scalable, and interoperable.